-Students must complete a management research project which includes an oral presentation.
+Students who must complete a management research project are also required to make an oral presentation.
 This project provides an opportunity for students to apply decision-making skills to research.
 Students select a research topic that interests them.
 A research project advisor is assigned who provides encouragement and guidance for the duration of the project.
 The research project is a culmination of the material covered in the modules and the student's individual effort toward degree completion.

-A student who has exceeded the two-year time limit for the completion of MAN 450 Management Research Project II must (a) be readmitted as an MCC student, (b) retake MAN 334 Management Research Methods with the next available cohort, (c) pay the course fee (tutorial help prior to the beginning of the next available class may be arranged by contracting with an instructor and paying a separate independent study fee), and (d) the management research project must be validated by the instructor.
+A student who has exceeded the two-year time limit for the completion of MAN 450 Management Research Project II must (a) be readmitted as an MCC student, (b) switch to the newest curriculum as outlined in the catalog.